Highlights

 Ashwagandha (Withania somnifera) has gained immense popularity as a supplement throughout Western Europe and North America in recent years, primarily for its stress reducing and focus enhancing properties.
 It consists of the powdered root of a plant with the same name found in parts of India, Africa and the Middle East, and with a history of over 3,000 years in Ayurveda medicine.

-With ashwagandha’s increasing popularity, comes an increase in the amount of scientific studies and amount of stories going around on social media platforms such as TikTok.
+With ashwagandha’s increasing popularity, comes an increase in the amount of scientific studies and less scientific publications on social media platforms such as TikTok.
 To separate facts from fiction, this article gets to the root of ashwagandha’s (potential) benefits and (potential) risks.

 Helps Reduce Stress and Anxiety